Stylish Harrogate in the heart of Yorkshire couples its appeal as a spa town with bucolic bliss.

 To the west and north west of Harrogate is Nidderdale, an area of outstanding natural beauty.
 It’s an ideal place to go for a walk, enjoy stargazing and get active, either by taking up a new outdoor pursuit or by joining like-minded enthusiasts.
 Besides horse riding, fishing and cycling, the area is popular for canoeing and kayaking, climbing and caving.

 Residents aren’t limited to Nidderdale for natural beauty, however.
-The Forest of Bowland AONB, the Yorkshire Dales National Park and the Peak District National Park are all within a 90-minute drive.
+The Forest of Bowland, the Yorkshire Dales National Park and the Peak District National Park are all within a 90-minute drive.

 Crime writer Agatha Christie hid incognito in the Old Swan Hotel after disappearing from her home in Surrey in 1926.
-And every year, the same hotel now plays host to Theakston’s ‘Old Peculier’ crime writing festival.
+The same hotel now plays annual host to Theakston’s ‘Old Peculier’ crime writing festival.

 5 reasons to live in Harrogate